 But ultimately the knit is a great all-rounder for any occasion, elevating itself from standard cosy cardi with the addition of a scalloped frill detail around the neckline, which gives a unique and super pretty finish to any outfit.

-At £75, the Abercorn is an accessible entry-level option if you want to emulate the royal wardrobe, and to our surprise, it’s still in stock in several sizes at the time of writing.
+At £75, the Abercorn is an accessible entry-level option if you want to emulate the royal wardrobe.
+It sold out in several sizes when she first wore it in November but now it’s back.

-However, whether you go for Kate’s blue colourway or the equally chic russet ‘Conker’ option, we suspect it’s only a matter of time before the ever-present Kate Effect hits hard, so we recommend that you get yours while you still can!
+However, whether you go for Kate’s blue colourway or the equally chic russet ‘Conker’ option, we suspect it’s only a matter of time before the ever-present Kate Effect hits hard (again), so we recommend that you get yours while you still can!